 Where to find them

 Unless you go looking for them, you may never notice an earwig.
 They’re nocturnal and hide out during the day.
-They like dark, moist places, so look for them under stones, boards, mulch, dead leaves, logs and flowerpots.
+They like dark, moist places, so look for them under stones, boards, mulch, dead leaves, logs, and flowerpots.
 You might also find them in rotting wood where some feed on the decomposing plant material.
-At night you may find them around lights or lighted windows.
+At night you may see them around lights or lighted windows.